 Periodically, create informal check-ins with yourself, a partner, or your team to assess what you’ve done in the last few days and what you’re aiming to do in the next few.
 Work reiteratively: “Here’s what I/we did in pursuit of or informed by our theme, and here’s what I’d/we’d like to work on next.”
 Keep looking back and thinking forward.

 I’m also weighing themes for myself.
 I’m thinking about “Do What Makes a Difference” to ensure that I stay on track and only invest energy and resources where they’ll have impact.
 I’m also considering “Take care of yourself so you can take care of others” because life is complicated, and it’s hard to be both strong and flexible enough to be of service if you’re not managing yourself first.

-Let me know if you’d like to share your theme — helping to get your 2018 in gear feels to me like something that has impact!
+Let me know if you’d like to share your theme — helping to get your new year in gear feels like impact to me!

 Onward and upward,